flytxtds/Internship-2022/README.md

 ### Goal:
 Create an explainable causal model for churn which:
 1. automatically visualizes the causal structure in the observed data.
-2. Predicts if a user will churn, along with top-3 causal factors based on model's belief (as an explanation) The model should be built using CausalNex, an open-source project from McKinsey (https://github.com/quantumblacklabs/causalnex)
+2. Predicts if a user will churn, along with top-3 causal factors based on model's belief (as an explanation).

+The model should be built using CausalNex, an open-source project from McKinsey (https://github.com/quantumblacklabs/causalnex)

 ### Success Criteria: